 Feeds rich in starches and sugars can cause a digestive upset in the large intestine.
 These energy rich nutrients are usually digested in the small bowel, however if eaten in excess they spill over into the large bowel, where they are fermented by certain species of ‘bad’ bacteria.
 This results in production of lactic acid in the bowel.

-As the acid builds up and the normal bacteria in the bowel die, toxic substances known as endotoxins are released and enter the bloodstream.
+As the acid builds up and the normal bacteria in the bowel die, toxic substances known asu00a0endotoxinsu00a0are released and enter the bloodstream.
 It is these endotoxins which are thought to damage the laminae.

 Prevention of laminitis